Itbayat: Barangays

 Itbayat is politically subdivided into five barangays.
-Each barangay is headed by a barangay captain and a barangay council, whose members are called barangay councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.

 Climate

-Itbayat experiences cooler temperatures from December to February due to its northerly location.
+Itbayat has cooler temperatures from December to February due to its northerly location and the effects of the northeast monsoon.

 Demographics

 In the 2020 census, Itbayat had a population of 3,128.
 The population density was sigfig 3,128/83.13.

 Economy

+Fishing

+In 2024, Batanes's first municipal tilapia hatchery was inaugurated in Barangay Raele.

 Government

+Local government

-Itbayat, belonging to the lone congressional district of the province of Batanes, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+Itbayat belongs to the lone congressional district of the province of Batanes.
+It is governed by a mayor designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the councilors are elected directly by the people through an election held every three years.

 Elected officials

 Education

 The Schools Division of Batanes governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+The Itbayat Schools District Office governs the public and private elementary and high schools throughout the municipality.